besiansoft/recipe-app-api/Notes.md

 **Note:**
 A Github workflow can be created locally and then once the code is pushed we should see the workflon under the `Actions` tab, the name of the workflow in Github is the same as the name of the workflow file in the codebase

+TODO: compare why the Django app has been created inside the `.app` folder and not on the `app` folder like the codebase shows

+left it at Test Github Actions